supabase-community/postgrestools-vscode/README.md

 ## Setting Up the LSP Server

 **First**, you need the LSP server binary.
 The [Postgres language server](https://github.com/supabase-community/postgres-language-server) is written in Rust and is therefore compiled to various binaries for various machines.
-You can set up the binary via one of five ways:
+You can set up the binary via one of five ways.
+The extensions will check the ways in the following order:

 - The `postgrestools.bin` VSCode setting can point to a binary with relative or absolute paths.
 You can use this if you want to download a specific binary from one of the [Postgres language server](https://github.com/supabase-community/postgres-language-server) releases and place it in your project.
-- If you use node, you can simply run `npm i -D @postgrestools/postgrestools`.
+- **Recommended**: If you use node, you can simply run `npm i -D @postgrestools/postgrestools`.
 Once you restart the extension, it should look for the server binary in your `node_modules`.
 - If you use node but you install your packages via Yarn Plug'n'Play, you can still install `@postgrestools/postgrestools`, and the extension will check your `.pnp.cjs` file for a binary.
 - You can install the LSP server globally.
 Make sure that its binary is exposed in your $PATH – the extension will search it for a `postgrestools` on Darwin/Linux or a `postgrestools.exe` on Windows.
 - If no LSP server binary can be found via the above strategies, **and you have no `package.json` at the root of your repository**, you will be prompted to download a binary from `postgrestools`'s Github Releases.